 - Sunburn: That’s right, your eyes can get sunburned too.
-Medically, it’s called photokeratitis, but it’s sunburn on the cornea, and it can be very painful and can cause temporary loss of vision.
+Medically, it’s called photokeratitis, but it’s sunburn on the cornea, and it can be excruciating and can cause temporary loss of vision.

 - Macular Degeneration: The macula is the central part of your cornea.
 UV rays can cause serious wear and tear on your macula, and over time can lead to partial or total vision loss.
-This is a very common condition among older people.
+This is a prevalent condition among older people.

 While these are some of the most common eye problem issues that you will want to avoid, there are some additional conditions that you will also need to be aware of.
 Looking after your eyes is vital for your quality of life, and failing to protect your vision can have some serious long-term consequences.

-Not all eye problems are caused by UV rays.
-Glaucoma is a very common condition that can result in blindness because it causes serious damage to the optic nerve.
-This is the part of your eye that transmits information to the brain, so any damage caused to it can be very serious indeed.
-One of the biggest problems with glaucoma is that it comes with a variety of seemingly non-serious warning signs.
+UV rays cause not all eye problems.
+Glaucoma is a prevalent condition that can cause blindness because it causes serious damage to the optic nerve.
+This is the part of your eye that transmits information to the brain, so any damage caused to it can be severe indeed.
+One of the biggest problems with glaucoma is that it comes with various seemingly non-serious warning signs.
 Usually, the only time that it will be detected is when you have a full eye exam.

-If you start to develop glaucoma, by the time you know what it is, the damage has already been done.
-Peripheral vision goes first, but blindness is often the end result.
+If you start to develop glaucoma, the damage has already been done by the time you know what it is.
+Peripheral vision goes first, but blindness is often the result.
 There’s only one way to protect yourself against glaucoma, and that’s to have regular eye exams.
-Optometrists have been trained to recognize the signs of glaucoma, and can make sure that you get the treatment you need to slow down the condition and prevent further vision loss.
+Optometrists have been trained to recognize glaucoma signs and ensure that you get the treatment you need to slow down the condition and prevent further vision loss.

 People with diabetes know how much they need to manage their condition.
 Failing to do so can have catastrophic results.
 One of the lesser-known problems that can be caused by diabetes mismanagement is diabetic retinopathy.
-The problem is that diabetes can slowly cause damage to your retina, and that can lead to varying degrees of vision loss.
+The problem is that diabetes can slowly damage your retina, leading to varying degrees of vision loss.
 This is why people with diabetes especially need to book in for regular eye exams.
 A trained optometrist will be able to spot the warning signs and advise you on treatment options.
 The most common symptoms of diabetic retinopathy include:

 - Blurred or distorted vision